BryanHogan/obsidian-vault-template/README.md

 # Obsidian Vault Template

 A clean, durable Obsidian setup that favors **simplicity**, **bottom-up knowledge building**, and **as-little-as-needed** plugins.
-It’s the exact structure I use daily for writing, research, projects, and collections like books, games, and videos.
+It's the exact structure I use daily for writing, research, projects, and collections like books, games, and videos.

-👉 **Companion post:** [*Complete Obsidian vault guide tour*](https://bryanhogan.com/blog/obsidian-vault) - goes deeper into the philosophy and workflows behind this template.
+**Companion post:** [*Obsidian vault setup tour*](https://bryanhogan.com/blog/obsidian-vault) - goes deeper into the setup and ideas behind this template.

 ---